 Indexed in: Google Scholar, CrossRef, CLOCKSS

-Pests, Pathogens and Invasions welcomes submissions of the following article types: Book Review, Case Report, Data Report, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+Pests, Pathogens and Invasions welcomes submissions of the following article types: Book Review, Case Report, Data Report, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review, Specialty Grand Challenge and Systematic Review.

 All manuscripts must be submitted directly to the section Pests, Pathogens and Invasions, where they are peer-reviewed by the Associate and Review Editors of the specialty section.